Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: COMCUBE-S Performance Simulations

 \subsection{COMCUBE-S Satellite Mass Model}

 We used the MEGAlib (Medium-Energy Gamma-ray Astronomy library) software package \cite{zoglauer2006} to simulate the response function of the CubeSats to GRB emission and background radiation.
-MEGAlib\footnote{\url{https://megalibtoolkit.com/}} was specifically developed for analysis of simulation and calibration data from hard X-ray/gamma-ray instruments.
+MEGAlib ({\url{https://megalibtoolkit.com/}}) was specifically developed for analysis of simulation and calibration data from hard X-ray/gamma-ray instruments.
 It includes software tools for geometry and detector description, allowing detailed modelling of different detector types and characteristics.
-The simulation of the interaction of gamma rays and particles with the satellite (both detector and passive materials) is carried out with the Monte-Carlo simulation package Cosima \cite{zoglauer2009}, which is based on Geant4\footnote{\url{https://geant4.web.cern.ch/}}.
-MEGAlib also includes specialised Compton event reconstruction algorithms, which allowed us to simulate the polarisation response of the CTU in detail.
+The simulation of the interaction of gamma rays and particles with the satellite (both detector and passive materials) is carried out with the Monte-Carlo simulation package Cosima \cite{zoglauer2009}, which is based on Geant4 ({\url{https://geant4.web.cern.ch/}}). {The detector response is modeled by applying user-defined detector effects to the position and energy deposits simulated with Geant4: spectral and position resolutions, thresholds and efficiencies.
+Detailed electronics and sensor effects, like the photon-detection efficiency of SiPMs, are included indirectly as a smearing step rather than a detailed photon-by-photon simulation.} MEGAlib also includes specialised Compton event reconstruction algorithms, which allowed us to simulate the polarisation response of the CTU in detail.

 The Cosima simulations performed for the mission feasibility study used a simplified mass model for the spacecraft and BSU, but a comparatively detailed model for the CTU (Figure~\ref{fig:megalib}).
-In particular, the detectors of the CTU were modelled based on their precise geometric properties and response~--~detection threshold, spectral resolution, and position resolution~--~measured with an instrument prototype in the laboratory.
+In particular, the detectors of the CTU were modelled based on their precise geometric properties and response---detection threshold, spectral resolution, and position resolution---measured with an instrument prototype in the laboratory.
 The CTU includes (see Figure~\ref{fig:megalib}): eight DSSDs arranged in two layers (D1), 16 segmented gadolinium aluminium gallium garnet (GAGG:Ce) scintillator detectors (D2A) underneath the DSSDs and eight monolithic cerium bromide (CeBr$_3$) scintillator detectors (D2B) on the sides of the instrument.
 Simulations showed that the ring of D2B detectors around the perimeter of the D1 scattering layer significantly improves the polarimetric response of the instrument.
 This is because the Compton scattering cross section for polarimetry is maximised when the scattering angle is close to 90$^\circ$.